Welcome to my webpage!

 Working Papers

-Bank Specialization, Control Rights, and Real Effects, with Marco Giometti and Stefano Pietrosanti (submitted)
+Bank Specialization, Control Rights, and Real Effects, with Marco Giometti and Stefano Pietrosanti

 We study how lenders' industry expertise affects loan covenant design and enforcement.
 Using a large sample of U.S. corporate loans, we find that industry-specialized lenders impose less restrictive financial covenants and exhibit greater dispersion in contract terms.
 Following a covenant violation, borrowers financed by specialized banks experience smaller drops in investment without a decline in performance.
 Our results suggest that lenders improve contracting efficiency by leveraging industry-level knowledge, which is transferable across borrowers.